-Students will be expected to have five GCSEs at grade 9-5, including a minimum of grade 5 in GCSE English Language or Mathematics and two Grade 5s in GCSE Science, or Combined Science.
+Students will be expected to have five GCSEs at grade 9-5, including a minimum of grade 5 in GCSE English Language or Mathematics and two grade 5s in GCSE single Science subjects, or Combined Science.

-The course is equivalent to three A Levels in science and is assessed over two years by a combination of laboratory practical, written assignment and controlled and externally marked assessments.
+The course is equivalent to three A Levels and is assessed over two years by a combination of laboratory practical, written assignment and controlled and externally marked assessments.
 The grades you can be awarded are Pass, Merit or Distinction for each unit.
-The final award is made up of three grades, equivalent to 3 A Levels.

-In the first year you will study the principles and applications of science before going on to see contemporary issues in science.
-You will also learn to use basic chemical practical techniques as well as studying systems of the body including the reproductive system.
-You will then go on to study chromosomes, genes and DNA in detail and their applications in industry.
+In the first year, you will study the principles and applications of science before going on to see contemporary issues in science.
+You will also learn to use basic chemical practical techniques as well as studying biological molecules and metabolic pathways.
+You will then go on to study applications of organic chemistry.
 You will also investigate electrical circuits and their applications.

 In the second year, you will have the opportunity to select your own investigative project where you research and report on a scientific topic that interests you, or links directly to your desired profession.